Hondo (TV series): Overview

 Hondo is based on the 1953 3D film of the same name starring John Wayne and Geraldine Page, which was in turn an offshoot of a July 5, 1952 Collier's short story "The Gift of Cochise".
 Below the name of the teleplay author, each episode states, "Hondo" based on a screenplay by James Edward Grant/from a story by Louis L'Amour.

 The storyline concerns Hondo Lane, a former Confederate cavalry officer who had moved west following the Civil War and taken an Indian bride, only to see her killed as part of a massacre of Indians conducted by United States Army troops.
 Now Hondo and his dog, Sam, travel alone and seek to prevent further trouble between the Army and the remaining Indians.
 They also fight to counter land grabbers and other outlaws.

 Noah Beery Jr. portrays Hondo's frequent sidekick, Buffalo Baker, who had been played by Ward Bond in the original movie version with John Wayne.
 The little boy, Johnny Dow, is played by Buddy Foster, older brother of Jodie Foster.

 While the Wayne film had been fairly successful, this series, airing against the hit sitcom Gomer Pyle, U.S.M.C. on CBS and Star Trek on NBC, was soon canceled, with the last broadcast occurring on December 29, 1967.

-The rule of thumb for broadcast syndication is at least 100 episodes, but Hondo, with only seventeen segments, became popular after it left the air and became the subject of an article in the The Wall Street Journal.
+The rule of thumb for broadcast syndication is at least 100 episodes, but Hondo, with only seventeen segments, became popular after it left the air and became the subject of an article in The Wall Street Journal.
 One venue for broadcasting Hondo during early 2020s has been GetTV.

 The first two episodes were edited together to form the feature film Hondo and the Apaches, which was released theatrically outside of North America.